cheatham1/SoftwareBook/take_a_closer_look.md

           "lep_phi"         : {"y_margin" : 0.6},
           ...

-Note that it is possible to supply additional information via a dictionary like structure to further detail the per histogram options.
+Note that it is possible to supply additional information via a dictionary-like structure to further detail the per histogram options.
 Currently available options are:

-    rebin    : int   - used to merge X bins into one.
-Useful in low statistics situations log_y    : bool  - if True is set as the bool the main depiction will be drawn in logarithmic scale y_margin : float - sets the fraction of whitespace above the largest contribution in the plot.
+ * **rebin**    : int   - used to merge X bins into one.
+Useful in low statistics situations
+ * **log_y**    : bool  - if True is set as the bool the main depiction will be drawn in logarithmic scale

+ * **y_margin** : float - sets the fraction of whitespace above the largest contribution in the plot.
 Default value is 0.1.

-## Definition of Paintables and Depictions
+## Definition of Depictions and Paintables.

-Each Plot consists of several depictions of paintables.
-A depiction is a certain standard type of visualising information.
+A **depiction** is a way of visualising information.
 Available depictions include simple plots, ratios and agreement plots.

+Each plot consists of several depictions of paintables.
-A paintable is a histogram or stack with added information such as colours and which processes contribute to said histogram.
+A **paintable** is a histogram or stack plot, with added information such as colours and which physics processes to be included.

 A simple definition of paintables may look like this:

     'Paintables': {
         "Stack": {